clirdlf/ndsa.org/meetings.md

 <img alt="meetings" src='{{ "/images/icons/presentation.png" | prepend: site.baseurl }}'>

 ## Digital Preservation 2016: "Building Communities of Practice"
 Mark your calendars for November 9-10, 2016!

 [Registration](https://www.conftool.pro/dlf2016/) is open now, and we hope to see you in Milwaukee, just after the closing of the [2016 DLF Forum](https://www.diglib.org/forums/2016forum/)!

 This year's conference will be the first organized in partnership with our new host organization, the [Digital Library Federation](https://diglib.org/) (DLF). *Digital Preservation* is the major meeting of the NDSA—open to [NDSA members](http://ndsa.diglib.org/members-list/) and non-members alike—focusing on tools, techniques, theories and methodologies for digital stewardship and preservation, data curation, the content lifecycle, and related issues.

-Stay tuned here, at [@NDSA2](https://twitter.com/ndsa2) and [#digipres16](https://twitter.com/search?q=%23digipres16&src=typd) on Twitter, and at the [DLF Forum website](https://www.diglib.org/forums/2016forum/ndsa-digipres16/) for more information!
+Stay tuned here, at [@NDSA2](https://twitter.com/ndsa2) and [#digipres16](https://twitter.com/search?q=%23digipres16&src=typd) on Twitter, and at the [DLF Forum website](https://www.diglib.org/forums/2016forum/ndsa-digipres16/) for more information and a full conference program!

 ### Keynote and Plenary